Mission

 Program highlights include:

-• Course delivery in late afternoons/evenings and some weekends for your convenience.
+- Course delivery in late afternoons/evenings and some weekends.

-• The PsyD program is designed to be a dual entry-point 4-year or 5-year program, accommodating those entering directly from a psychology BA program or those with an MA degree in a social science field.
+- The PsyD program is designed to be a 5-year program, accommodating those entering directly from a psychology BA program or those with an MA degree in a social science field.

-• The program includes a 3 or 4-year full-time academic residency requirement depending on entry, followed by a full-time 1-year internship experience.
+- The program includes a 4-year full-time academic residency requirement depending on entry, followed by a full-time 1-year internship experience.

-• New cohorts for the pre-PsyD track begin in August of each year.
-Cohorts for the Accelerated track begin in May of each year.
+- New cohorts for the pre-PsyD track begin in August of each year.
 The application deadline is January of the previous fall.

 Accreditation

 NNU is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
-The NNU PsyD program will be submitting an “Intent to Apply” application to the American Psychological Association (APA) Commission on Accreditation in the spring of 2023.
+The NNU PsyD program will be submitting an application for accreditation to the American Psychological Association (APA) Commission on Accreditation in the spring of 2024.

 PsyD Admissions Requirements